AndreiD/make_yourself_a_bot/README.md

 <li>a) some basic knowledge of Python + Flask <br />  see here for getting started with python: https://medium.com/@AndroidAdvance/step-by-step-on-learning-python-programming-easiest-way-in-the-world-8b5a5b4741f7</li>
 <li>b) some basic knowledge of html/css + a little bit of javascript</li>
 <li>c) some basic knowledge of how IBM Watson Works.</li>
+<li>e) you should know the difference between http and https</li>
 </ul>

 :fire: Without the things that are listed above you won't be able to do anything with this code.
 In case you get stuck, it means your basic knowledge about X is ... sub - basic.
 Invest more time into learning the basics or ask some help from friends (not here on github, because I don't have time to learn you something that you can easily find on net, youtube etc...)

+#### For someone with NO programming experience, this is 2-3 months of work.
+For someone with some experience this is ~1 week.
+For someone with good exp. this is 1-2 days.
+I can't think of a faster way, except if you follow the tutorials monkey see - monkey copy - paste withouut
+understanding anything.

 ### Step 2